RhinoSecurityLabs/cloudgoat/scenarios/iam_privesc_by_key_rotation/cheat_sheet.md

     --authentication-code2 615656
 ```

-Now we can assume the role since were using mfa
+Now we can assume the role since were using mfa.
+Switch back to the shell/profile that has the admin users credentials.

 ```bash
 aws sts assume-role --role-arn arn:aws:iam::0123456789:role/cg_secretsmanager_iam_privesc_by_key_rotation_<cloudgoat_id> --role-session-name cloudgoat_secret --serial-number arn:aws:iam::0123456789:mfa/cloudgoat_virtual_mfa --token-code 798934